all-in-one-of/FumeFX_VDB_import-HDA/README.md

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_ui_001.jpg)

-FFX import HDA has a compact and functional interface that accomodate every FumeFX features with easy and bring them into the Houdini workflow and mentality.
+FFX import HDA has a compact and functional interface that accomodate every FumeFX features with easy and welcome them into the Houdini workflow and mentality.

 Loading FumeFX VDB caches in one click has never been this easy and fun, and no matter if you are loading a single FumeFX VDB cache sequence, or FumeFX sub frames and FumeFX NSim